For a SaaS vendor, technical documentation is not just an internal tool. It is a lever of trust.

 Before signing, provide a high-level set of information, such as:

-These elements should be presented in an educational manner, without going into operational detail.
+These elements should be presented in an accessible manner, without going into operational detail.

-The idea is to show that SaaS is controlled and documented, while keeping sensitive information confidential.
+The idea is to show that the SaaS is well managed and documented, while keeping sensitive information confidential.

-Good reflex: formalize this information in a “safety insurance plan” or a simplified compliance sheet, which you can share at the first discussions.
+Good practice: formalise this information in a security factsheet that you can share from the very first discussions.

-For more technical information — architecture diagrams, security logs, audit reports — it is preferable to provide access on request, under conditions.
+For more technical information — architecture diagrams, security logs, audit reports — it is preferable to provide access on request, subject to conditions.

 Several options exist: